ace-lectures/re18-agile/tutorial/_preparation.md

 this in the continuous integration stack demonstrated in the tutorial, you will have to use the following tools on your computer.

+In case of need, do not hesitate to contact us by email ([mosser@i3s.unice.fr](mosser@i3s.unice.fr)), or by filling up an issue on this website.

 ## Version control system

 We will use the Git source code version control system.